-Google Pixel XL 4K Smartphone Review in 2017
+Google Pixel XL 4K Smartphone Review

 The Google pixel XL is a brand-new smartphone that is being developed as a larger and more powerful version of the existing Google Pixel.
 The newest version of the pixel comes with a brand-new camera, an improved forte display as well as the addition of Google Assistant.
 All of these differences with the pixel XL definitely lead to a higher price tag however.

 The XL will represent one of the most expensive Google phones on the market to date but it's also one of the best high and in supersized phones on the market to date as well.
 Alongside the premium price, Google work to improve the ergonomics as well as the overall performance of this phone.
 It comes running the standard Android Nougat 7.1 and even includes natural support for the Daydream view VR.
 These are just a few of the initial features that really make an impact with this XL version of the pixel.

 Google Pixel XL Pros and Cons:

 - The phone is instantly upgraded with a much better display.

 - Improved processing power means that even VR apps can run flawlessly on this device.

 - Google Assistant helps with regular life tasks.

 - Ergonomic improvements also make this phone easier to use and better for holding.